 The first studio album Fallen of the US band Evanescence hit the charts like a bomb.
 The piece already displayed that unique sound that the band under Ben Moody‘s and Amy Lee‘s leadership created.
 And these were the times when the relationship still kinda worked between these two.

-This, combined with the ethereal voice of Amy Lee created the true potential this band possessed at that time.
-And the success speaks by itself, once the album released in Europe in 2004 (US was 2003), it took off like a rocket and would not leave the charts for – like – forever.
+This, combined with the ethereal voice of Amy Lee, created the true potential this band possessed back then.
+And the success speaks by itself.
+Once the album released in Europe in 2004 (the US release was – incidentally – in 2003), it took off like a rocket.
+And it would not leave the charts for – like – forever.

 Nowadays – of course – the genre sports massive competition, mainly from Europe.
 And – in truth – today’s offering cannot really be compared like for like.
 The contemporary pieces go much further than the somewhat purer Gothic Metal this band displayed.
 Yet back then, Fallen sported a killer sound.
 And it wasn’t something that anybody in this genre had really thought about quite yet.
 A Goth’s wet dream of sorts, even if some called this Nu Metal.
 Forsooth.

 The band definitely demonstrated an affinity to change and evolve already.
 For instance, hints at Symphonic Metal already exist.
 A style that will bubble to the forefront a bit more on their next record.
 Yet again, their unique sound sometimes comes across as a trifle repetitive.
 There’s often a perceived lack of variation in the tune, so much so that the tracks often sound kind of similar.

 Many of the songs speak about the emotional difficulties Amy Lee seemed to have had back then.
 The lyrics are artfully crafted, true.
 But they prove to be a sometimes frightening psychological rollercoaster, if you really dig into the words, that is.
 And this tendency to gripe worsened on later records, by the way.1)